Year 5

 MATHS:

 Children will continue to work on their Terrific Times Tables to help the quick recall of times tables.
 All children have their login details and can access TTRS from home.
-A weekly maths home learning task will also be assigned to reinforce lessons taught in school.

 ENGLISH